MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 4 - Object-Oriented Programming.md

 ### Inheritance
-Inheritance can be referred to as a "is-a" association, and is a very strong association.
+Inheritance can be referred to as a "is-a" association and is a very strong association.
 Unlike aggregation and composition, the subclass inherits all the fields and methods from the superclass.

 There are two cases:
 1. The "superclass" is an interface, and the subclass `implements` it.